saksofon997/PSW_ISA/README.md

 # PSW_ISA

-# Prerequisites:

-Ensure you have this installed before proceeding further

-- Java 8
-- Node ^10.15
-- npm ^6.4
-- maven ^3.6
-- Angular cli
 ---
 # About
 This project is done as a part of two courses at Faculty of technical sciences in Novi Sad, Serbia.